-Ernest Cockrell, Jr. Presidential Distinguished Chair, President & CEO, Research Institute
+Ernest Cockrell, Jr. Presidential Distinguished Chair, Houston Methodist Hospital

 Senior Associate Dean and Professor of Medicine, Weill Cornell Medical College

-Mauro Ferrari, PhD, is the Executive Vice President of Houston Methodist and the President and CEO of the Houston Methodist Research Institute where he is the Ernest Cockrell Jr. Presidential Distinguished Chair.
-As the Director of the Houston Methodist Institute for Academic Medicine, Ferrari oversees all research and education programs at Houston Methodist, over 1,200 research employees and credentialed clinicians executing more than 800 clinical protocols.
+Mauro Ferrari, PhD, is the Chief Commercialization Officer and Executive Vice President of Houston Methodist, and the President of the Houston Methodist Institute for Academic Medicine where he is the Ernest Cockrell Jr. Presidential Distinguished Chair.
+Ferrari leads enterprise commercializatin strategies as the CCO and as president of the Houston Methodist Institute for Academic Medicine, Ferrari oversees all research and education programs at Houston Methodist.
+This includes over 630 academic faculty and their research.
 He also serves as the Senior Associate Dean of the Weill Cornell Medical College, the primary academic affiliate of Houston Methodist and holds Adjunct and Honorary Professorships at many universities around the world.

 Ferrari is the founder of biomedical nano/micro-technology, especially in their applications to drug delivery, cell transplantation, implantable bioreactors, and other innovative therapeutic modalities.
 Dr. Ferrari served as special expert on nanotechnology at the National Cancer Institute in 2003-2005, providing leadership for the formulation, refinement, and approval of the NCI's Alliance for Nanotechnology in Cancer, currently the world's largest program in medical nanotechnology.